HIVE-MIND COLLECTIVISM, A Philosophical-Ideological Theoretical System

 A revolution will need to take place to achieve transition.
 It all starts with public speaking and growing in numbers.
 Without that, there is no movement and no revolution.
 This occurs by having members join unions, organizations, and political parties and eventually uniting them as one entity.
 Revolutions such as China's and that which led to the formation of the Soviet Union can be used as blueprints.
 After decades, we can see where they went wrong and look for pitfalls to avoid.

 The ideological choice the movement presents is not complicated.
-As MLK put it: "Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness."
+As MLK put it: 'Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness.'
 That is the choice between the light triad and the dark triad, between the collective and capitalism, stated plainly enough for anyone to understand.

 Neutrality is not an option.
 Passive acceptance of the current order is participation in it.
-"He who passively accepts evil is as much involved in it as he who helps to perpetrate it.
-He who accepts evil without protesting against it is really cooperating with it."
+'He who passively accepts evil is as much involved in it as he who helps to perpetrate it.
+He who accepts evil without protesting against it is really cooperating with it.'
 This is why growing numbers and active participation are not suggestions.
 They are obligations.

 When peaceful organizing is ignored, dismissed, and suppressed, escalation is not radicalism.
 It is the rational response of people who have been left no other language.
-"A riot is the language of the unheard."
+'A riot is the language of the unheard.'
 The evolution from protester to revolutionary is not a failure of the movement.
 It is the movement maturing under pressure.

 The goal is not stability.
 Stability under an unjust system is itself injustice.
-"True peace is not merely the absence of tension; it is the presence of justice."
+'True peace is not merely the absence of tension; it is the presence of justice.'
 The movement does not aim for quiet.
 It aims for the conditions under which genuine collective life becomes possible.

-And when the cost of principled commitment becomes real, which it will, the measure of a comrade is clear: "The ultimate measure of a man is not where he stands in moments of convenience and comfort, but where he stands at times of challenge and controversy."
+And when the cost of principled commitment becomes real, which it will, the measure of a comrade is clear: 'The ultimate measure of a man is not where he stands in moments of convenience and comfort, but where he stands at times of challenge and controversy.'

 U.O.C.A.E. outlines the flexible guide to collective action:

 Lenin said we should collectively use the tools given to operate within the system, while working against it.
-Eric Beerbohm wrote about voter duty, where he said we have a duty to not to vote in complicity with injustice, and that if only injustice were the available voting options, he implied we have a duty to abstain, organize and revolt.
+Eric Beerbohm wrote about voter duty, where he said we have a duty not to vote in complicity with injustice, and that if only injustice were the available voting options, he implied we have a duty to abstain, organize and revolt.
 I would say it's why so many prioritize the declaration of independence in America as giving the people their first right, which was to vote; while loyalists do not recognize it and claim the first American right is to free speech.

 Unite: Join unions, organizations, and political parties.
 Unify people under a shared cause.